-Accessing equity in your property is a great strategy for those of you who are intending to purchase a new property, make additional investments or need to tap into savings for other purposes.
+Accessing the equity in your property is an excellent strategy for those of you who intend to purchase a new property, make additional investments or need to tap into savings for other purposes.
 You get to convert the equity you have built up in your property into cash, allowing you to diversify your investments or reach other financial goals.

 Get a free Australian mortgage assessment today.

-https://www.odinmortgage.com/australia-mortgage-rates-everything-you-need-to-know/Home equity is the difference between the current market value of your property and the amount you owe the bank.
-The amount fluctuates overtime as the value is tied to market forces.
+Home equity is the difference between the current market value of your property and the amount you owe the bank.
+The amount fluctuates over time as the value is tied to market forces.

 Australian home equity loans generally have lower interest rates than other forms of borrowing.
 We can’t say which is better – it depends on your financial goals and preferences.

-Lenders assess your property’s current market value and the remaining mortgage balance to evaluate the loan amount.
-As the home equity loan is secured by the value of your property, the risk to the lenders is lowered.
+To evaluate the loan amount, lenders assess your property’s current market value and the remaining mortgage balance.
+As the value of your property secures the home equity loan, the risk to the lenders is lowered.

-How much would I be able to borrow with a home equity loan
+How much can I borrow with a Home Equity Loan?

-Generally speaking, the amount you can borrow can be calculated with this formula:
+Generally speaking, you can calculate the amount you can borrow with this formula:

 (Property’s Value x 80%) – Mortgage Balance = Accessible Equity